Aafreen29/IntelliTravel-Agent/README.md

 # Smart Travel Agent

 ## Overview
 A comprehensive travel recommendation application that leverages LLMs (Large Language Models) and the Google Maps API to create personalized travel experiences.
-Its built with Streamlit.
+Built using Streamlit.

 ## 🌟 Features